csi4999-mims/documentation/Master Documentation/README.md

 ### 10.1 User Interface Design

 The user interface design follows a simple layout and color combinations that allows users to easily see important data on a quick glance.
 The Law Enforcement page displays the data about reports in an easy to read table format.
 The maps on both the Law Enforcement dashboard and the Public dashboard allow for users to have a more interactive way to see the locations of various missing people based on their last know location.
-The content of all the pages is kept simple to maintain the focus on what the purpose of the application is--to help locate missing people and bring them back to their families.
+The content of all the pages is kept simple to maintain the focus on what the purpose of the application is—to help locate missing people and bring them back to their families.

 ### 10.2 User Interface Implementation